jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2015-02-01-tree-based-methods-1/index.md

 tags:
   - R
 description: Fit a CART classification model on the ISLR Carseats data with the rpart package in R, and tune the pruning parameter with the caret package.
+math: true # This post renders maths, so it needs the KaTeX bundle.
 ---

 * [Part I](#) (this post)